bterwijn/NQueens/docs/Approach.md

 To simplify further we let each queen select its X coordinate from a set we call 'unusedX', where each coordinate can be used only once.
 As a result we rule out any vertical conflicts.

 <img src="https://github.com/bterwijn/NQueens/blob/master/docs/unusedXExample.png" height="400" >

-This way we reduce the statespace to all possible assignments of n queens to n Xs:
+This way we reduce the state-space to all possible assignments of n queens to n Xs:
 ```
-   statespace= n!
+   state-space(n) = n!
 ```

 As a result conflicts can only arrise on either the 'Top-Left' or